 I flew from Iceland to Glasgow, slightly weirdly going via Manchester.
 Absurd security regulations meant that we had to leave the plane, go through security, and then reboard.
 The tub of skyr that I’d bought just before boarding my plane in Reykjavík could not be taken through security in Manchester, nor left on the plane, so it had to be chucked.

 I was in Glasgow for the National Astronomy Meeting.
 I had bad memories of the city, having had a very stressful time here after NAM two years earlier when my ferry from Ireland was late.
 I had missed the night train to London, had to stay in an unpleasant hostel and then buy a new ticket in the morning at great expense.
 Apart from that I’d passed through a few times before, but never stopped.
 I now had a week to see if the city deserved the bad image I had of it.

 I considered going to some talks on the first day of the conference, but I’d spent all night on an Icelandic volcano and in the end, tiredness won.
-Fortunately I got a bit more out of the subsequent days, presented some of my own work in Glasgow University’s impressive Bute Hall, talked to a lot of astronomers, and generally enjoyed the Glasgow vibe.
-It was sunny and warm, and I liked the city.
+Fortunately I got a bit more out of the subsequent days, presented some of my own work in Glasgow University’s Bute Hall, talked to a lot of astronomers, and generally enjoyed the Glasgow vibe.
+It was sunny and warm.
 By the time I came to leave, I’d almost forgotten just how unpleasant it had been to find myself on Central Station just after the last train had gone.